molinfo-vienna/PharmacoMatch/README.md

 **General**

-This repository contains the code and data appendix for our AAAI-25 submission.
-Due to the 50 MB upload limit on OpenReview during the double-blind review process, we are unable to provide preprocessed data at this time.
-However, we have included detailed instructions on how to reproduce our results.
-Upon acceptance, the GitHub repository will be made public, along with the preprocessed datasets via the Zenodo platform.
+This repository contains the code for our ICLR submission.
+You can download the preprocessed data from the provided figshare link.
 A pretrained model is readily available for use.

 **System specifications**

 - **GPU:** NVIDIA GeForce 3090 RTX with 24 GB GDDR6X (recommended for model inference and training).
 - **CPU:** AMD EPYC 7713 64-Core Processor (used for data preprocessing and pharmacophore alignment).
-- **OS:** Rocky Linux (v.9.4).
+- **OS:** Rocky Linux (v9.4).

 **Setting Up the Environment**